bluerobotics/ping-python/docs/API.md

 * `getBottomIndex()`

-Returns the index of the depth reading that was chosen as the bottom
+Returns the index of the altitude reading that was chosen as the bottom